-Crosswalks are an essential part of our community’s transportation network, providing safe and accessible paths for pedestrians.
+Crosswalks are an essential part of our community’s transportation network, supporting accessible and convenient pedestrian travel.

 Crosswalk Enhancement Program

 The first phase of the City's Crosswalk Enhancement Program was completed in 2024, which included the installation of new safety features at 29 locations to create safer, more accessible and sustainable ways for residents and visitors to get around.
-Planning is underway to install safety features at over 25 new locations in 2025.
+The program has continued in 2025, with over 30 crossing locations upgraded so far in 2025 and another 15 planned before the end of the year.
 These improvements will help create more sustainable ways for residents to get around, with a focus on routes to schools and high-traffic areas.

-View a map of the locations of all current and upcoming crosswalk enhancements.
+View a map of the locations of all completed and planned crosswalk enhancements for 2024 and 2025.

 Rectangular Rapid Flashing Beacon

-In 2024 the City installed solar-powered, pedestrian-activated Rectangular Rapid Flashing Beacons (RRFBs) at 21 locations identified as high-traffic or safety-priority areas, such as schools and community centres.
-Enhancements at more than 30 new locations are planned for 2025.
+Over the course of 2024 and 2025 over 50 crossing locations were upgraded to with solar-powered, pedestrian-activated Rectangular Rapid Flashing Beacons (RRFBs).
+The installations were prioritized at locations identified as high-traffic or safety-priority areas, such as schools and community centres.

 Leading Pedestrian Interval

-Leading Pedestrian Interval (LPI) signals will be activated at eight locations by the end of 2024.
-LPI’s are a proven traffic safety measure that provide pedestrians with a head start to cross before vehicles move, improving visibility and reducing risks.
+Leading Pedestrian Interval (LPI) signals were activated at eight locations since 2024.
+LPI’s are a proven traffic safety measure at applicable intersections that provide pedestrians with a head start to cross before vehicles move, improving visibility and reducing risks.
 LPIs are part of a growing trend in Canadian municipalities to enhance pedestrian safety.

 Evaluation of Pedestrian Crossings

-The completion of the 2024 upgrades followed a technical assessment of the City's current practices, resulting in a revised approach to evaluating new and existing crosswalk locations.
+In 2024, following a technical assessment of the City's current practices for evaluating new and existing crosswalk locations, a revised approach was implemented.
 Key improvements include:

 Crosswalk Requests